syncfusion-content/javascript-docs/js/Grid/ContextMenu.md

 ![](Context-Menu_images/ContextMenu_img3.png)
 {:caption}

-Contextmenu at pager
+Context menu at pager

-N> `allowGrouping`, `allowSorting` should be enabled to perform default context menu actions in Grid header. `allowEditing`, `allowDeleting` and `allowAdding` should be enabled to perform default actions in body.
+N> `allowGrouping`, `allowSorting` should be enabled to perform default context menu actions in the Grid header. `allowEditing`, `allowDeleting` and `allowAdding` should be enabled to perform default actions in the body.

 ## Custom Context Menu

 Custom context menu is used to create your own menu item and its action.
-To add customized context menu items, you need to use [`contextMenuSettings.customContextMenuItems`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-customcontextmenuitems "contextMenuSettings.customContextMenuItems") property and to bind required actions for this, use [`contextClick`](https://help.syncfusion.com/api/js/ejgrid#events:contextclick "contextClick") event.
+To add customized context menu items, you need to use the [`contextMenuSettings.customContextMenuItems`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-customcontextmenuitems "contextMenuSettings.customContextMenuItems") property and to bind required actions for this, use [`contextClick`](https://help.syncfusion.com/api/js/ejgrid#events:contextclick "contextClick") event.

 {% highlight html %}